jpittis/old-blog/articles/go_concurrency_alternative_haskells_race.md

 race :: IO a -> IO b -> IO (Either a b)
 ```

-You give it two "things to do" and it will run the concurrently.
+You give it two "things to do" and it will run them concurrently.
 It will return
 the result of whichever completes first, and cancel the other one.

 ```